CmdrStardust/Alite/ReadMe.txt

-If you only want to enhance Alite and test it on your device, or you don't want to bother handling OBBs, set the "HAS_EXTENSION_APK" flag to false in the AliteStartManager class.
+If you only want to enhance Alite and test it on your device, or you don't want to bother handling OBBs, set the "HAS_EXTENSION_APK" flag to false in the AliteConfig class.
 This tells Alite that all files have to be loaded from the assets directory.
-So, if you set the flag to "false", copy all files from the Resources/assets directory to the assets/directory.
+So, if you set the flag to "false", copy all files from the Resources/assets directory to the assets/ directory.
 Next, copy the files from the Resources/intro directory to the res/raw directory ("raw" has to be created).
 Now, one more thing to do:
-In "AliteIntro", you'll find the method "determineIntroId(int quality)" and several commented lines below it: uncomment those and comment the final return.
-In line 179, replace the "introId = -1;" with
-"introId = R.raw.alite_intro_b1920;".
+In "AliteConfig", you'll find the constants ALITE_INTRO_XXX.
+Replace their -1 value with the "R.raw.alite_intro_xxx" value you'll find in the comments of the AliteConfig file.

 Done.
 When you now deploy Alite, you don't have to keep an OBB file on your phone and you'll instantly see changes to resources you made.
 But deployment